alexeymorgunov/unixshellcourse/Answers.md

 fi
 ```

-9. Load the [`shakespeare.txt`](exercises/shakespeare.txt) file (all works of Shakespeare as text) and output a list of words with frequency counts.
+9. Right click and save the [`shakespeare.txt`](exercises/shakespeare.txt) file (all works of Shakespeare as text).
+Process it to output a list of words with frequency counts.
 Be careful with counting capitalised and non-capitalised words separately, and take care of the apostrophe!
   ```bash
 tr -sc "A-Za-z\'" '\n' < shakespeare.txt | tr '[:upper:]' '[:lower:]' | sort | uniq -c | sort -k 1n
 ```